nim-lang/Nim/doc/destructors.rst

 ========================

 The current implementation can do a limited form of sink parameter inference.
-But it has to be enabled via `--sinkInference:on`, either on the command line or via a `push` pragma.
+But it has to be enabled via `--sinkInference:on`:option:, either on the command line or via a `push` pragma.

 To enable it for a section of code, one can